-Did you know that the copper IUD is the most effective emergency contraceptive?
+Did you know that the non-hormonal IUD is the most effective emergency contraceptive?

 The various types of emergency contraceptive or “morning after” pills containing the hormone levonorgestrel (e.g. Plan B One-Step, Next Choice, My Way, and generic brands) are good at preventing pregnancy when used up to five days after unprotected sex by women with a body mass index (BMI) of 25 or lower.
 (A newer option, ella, which requires a prescription, works just as well for those women on Day 5 as on Day 1.)
 You can get levonorgestrel emergency contraceptive pills (ECPs) at a pharmacy, and the sooner you use them, the better they work.
 Overall, levonorgestrel ECPs are 89% effective, meaning they prevent about 7 of 8 pregnancies that normally would have occurred.
-But get this: the copper IUD is 99-100% effective—meaning it prevents at least 99 out of 100 pregnancies that normally would have occurred—and it can be inserted up to 5 days after unprotected sex with the same effectiveness on Day 5 as on Day 1.
-The copper IUD works this well as an emergency contraceptive no matter what a woman weighs.
-(By the way, the other IUDs in the United States, Mirena and Skyla, cannot be used as an emergency contraceptive.)
+But get this: the non-hormonal IUD is 99-100% effective—meaning it prevents at least 99 out of 100 pregnancies that normally would have occurred—and it can be inserted up to 5 days after unprotected sex with the same effectiveness on Day 5 as on Day 1.
+The non-hormonal IUD works this well as an emergency contraceptive no matter what a woman weighs.
+(By the way, the hormonal IUDs available in the United States cannot be used as an emergency contraceptive.)

 Not all nurses and doctors know how to insert IUDs, so they may not mention them when asked for emergency contraception.

 A lot of clinics and doctors have schedules booked several months in advance, so it can be a challenge to find one who can schedule an IUD insertion pronto.